perragnar/c64/README.md

 # C64 - A retro theme for Visual Studio Code

-This is my third vscode theme and this time it's not a very useful one.
-But it's pretty, I promise! :)
+This is my third vscode theme and this time I'm afraid it's not a very useful one.
+But it's pretty, I promise!
 There are probably a few bugs btw.

 [![Demo](https://raw.githubusercontent.com/perragnar/c64/master/images/demo.gif)](https://youtu.be/Fgt48kJyhIk)